spotahome/kooper/README.md

 ## What is Kooper?

-Kooper is a set of utilities packed as a library or framework so you can easily create Kubernetes controllers and operators.
+Kooper is a set of utilities packed as a library or framework to easily create Kubernetes controllers and operators.

-There is a little of discussion of what a controller and what an operator is, [Here](https://stackoverflow.com/questions/47848258/kubernetes-controller-vs-kubernetes-operator) you can get more information.
+There is a little of discussion of what a controller and what an operator is, see [here](https://stackoverflow.com/questions/47848258/kubernetes-controller-vs-kubernetes-operator) for more information.

 In Kooper the concepts of controller an operator are very simple, a controller controls the state of a resource in Kubernetes, and an operator is a controller that initializes custom resources (CRD) and controls the state of this custom resource.